Saturday, October 5, 2024

 A balanced little ecosystem can help with lots of insect pests.
 Planting marigolds and aromatic herbs around your food garden can discourage a lot of destructive insects.
 I understand marigolds will scare off tomato cutworms.

 And though we have far too many paper wasps in our yard (see my previous post!), they do feed on a lot of destructive insects.
+However, we do not live in a pest-free nirvana!

 Keep in mind that in your sustainably grown food garden, you’ll have some pests.
 Nature can be messy, but if you don’t interfere too much, things balance out in the end!

-The potatoes we planted there have appeared to thrive—I’ll let you know if they actually did when I harvest them.
+The potatoes we planted there have appeared to thrive—I’ll let you know if they actually did when I harvest them!

 Important: if you need to import garden soil/compost for your crops (as opposed to having spare piles of it for your raised beds!), make sure it’s good quality.
 Ask your gardening friends and neighbors for recommendations; ask the retailer/source where the soil comes from, and what’s in it!